irishdan/JsSettingsBundle/README.md

 4: Usage
 ---------------------------

-The bundle provides a single service 'js_settings.settings'
+The bundle provides a single service 'js_settings.settings'.
+Using this service settings can can created, removed and accessed.

 To add variables simple pass in a key value pair like so:
 ```php